 \subsubsection{Stage 1: Clustering with rationales and matrices.}

-Schemex asks a reasoning model to analyze user-uploaded examples and propose clusters with rationales.
-The cluster side panel lists common features and presents a yes/partial/no example×feature matrix; clicking a cell brings up inline citations for that judgment.
-Users can scan quickly, change clusterings, and choose which cluster(s) to pursue next.
+Schemex uses a reasoning model to analyze examples and propose clusters with rationales.
+The cluster side panel presents common features and a yes/partial/no feature$\times$example matrix; clicking a cell reveals inline citations for that judgment.
+Users can revise clusterings and choose which cluster(s) to pursue.

-\subsubsection{Stage 2: Abstraction into dimensions and attributes with evidence links.}
+\subsubsection{Stage 2: Abstraction into dimensions, attributes, and global constraints.}

-Upon request, Schemex proposes dimensions, dimension-specific attributes, and overall attributes---each with definitions---and populates a dimension×example matrix with yes/partial/no judgments and citations.
+Schemex proposes dimensions, attributes, and global constraints - each with definitions - and populates an example mapping matrix with yes/partial/no judgments and citations.
 Users can edit, add, remove, or rename schema elements, or return to clustering if the emerging schema is too coarse or narrow.
-By organizing learning around relational structures and making alignment explicit, it helps novices articulate schemas while minimizing search or validation effort.